 I’ll live aiming for best, but determined to make it through whatever the worst throws at me.

 Walking with joy through the middle of it all.
 When I look at my #bestnine I remember each moment, and what was happening during those days and hours that engulf those memories.
+Family time, amazing kids and memories, goal set and met, time well spent pursuing passion and dreams.
 I’m reminded that some of those best moments came out of some of the hardest.
 In the background of some of the #bestnine were some of the circumstances of the #worstnine.
 Each perfectly-posed picture has a story that surrounds it.
 A reminder that joy comes in the morning, and steps of dancing can come after seasons of tears.

 No matter the season, I’ve never been forgotten or alone on either side.